Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- Server will emit a `game-next-phase` to the client together with the `gameState` updated to the `TURN_GUESS_REVEAL` phase
+- Server will emit `game-next-phase` to the client together with a JSON object containing `gameState` , the updated game state in the `TURN_REVEAL_PHASE` and `alreadyGuessed`, indicating if a player's answer has already been guessed by someone.

 **Failure**

-- Server will emit a `error-game-player-match-submission` to the client, together with the error message, indicating an error occured.
+- Server will emit `error-game-player-match-submission` to the client, together with the error message, indicating an error occured.

 <br />